Second weekend in box office performance: Second-weekend drop

-The 2012 family film The Oogieloves in the Big Balloon Adventure, though not in wide release, set a record for biggest second-weekend drop.
+The 2012 family film The Oogieloves in the Big Balloon Adventure, though not in wide release during its second weekend, set a record for biggest overall second-weekend drop at the time of its release.
 It opened in 2,160 theaters and grossed $443,901 over the opening weekend.
 In its second weekend, it screened in 281 theaters and grossed $43,854, which was a 90.1% drop.

 Second-weekend increases and smallest drops

 An increase in a film's box office gross in its second weekend, provided that the number of theaters did not grow substantially, is considered exceptional.
 For example, the 1997 film Titanic had an opening weekend gross of $28.64 million and with only a small increase in the number of theaters, its second-weekend gross (which fell immediately after Christmas) was $35.45 million, a 24% increase from the previous weekend.

 Box Office Mojo reported in 2018 that out of over 4,700 wide-release films that were assessed, only 208 (or around 4%) saw an increased gross in their second weekend.
 Nearly every film to increase its gross in its second weekend benefitted from a holiday boosting attendance, with the vast majority having a second weekend falling on Christmas or New Year's, often the most-attended single week of the year; Memorial Day and Thanksgiving also boost attendance.

 The top ten are listed below: